Man caught living in Chicago's O'Hare airport for months; prosecutors say he was afraid to fly home due to COVID-19

-CHICAGO -- A man was allegedly lived inside Chicago's O'Hare International Airport for three months before he was caught on Saturday.
+CHICAGO -- A man was allegedly living inside Chicago's O'Hare International Airport for three months before he was caught on Saturday.

 Prosecutors said Aditya Singh, 36, was too afraid to fly back to Los Angeles due to COVID-19.